-You don’t have to focus on good technique in this lesson.
-While it’s always important to use proper technique and structure, the point of the lesson is to focus on creating responses rather than creating reactions.
+You won’t need to worry about perfecting your technique in this kung fu lesson.
+The goal of the lesson is to focus on producing responses rather than producing reactions.

-What do I mean by creating responses rather than reactions?
-The reaction I am talking about is flinching… Like when someone goes to punch you or when you are chasing someones hands rather than doing a trained response.
+What exactly do I mean when I say that you should focus on creating responses rather than reactions?
+The behavior or reaction I’m referring to here is known as flinching… For example, when someone is going to punch you, or when you are chasing someone’s hands rather than responding according to your training.

 The person who is faking the punch should throw their punches in random intervals, so the person practicing does not get caught in a pattern.